Remèdes rapides et naturels contre les reflux gastriques

 Bananas are sweet and non-acidic, making them an ideal choice for soothing the stomach and reducing acid reflux.

-Oats are a sweet, easily digestible grain that can help absorb excess acid in the stomach and relieve heartburn.
+Oats are a mild, easily digestible grain that can help absorb excess stomach acid and relieve heartburn.

 Plain yogurt , especially one containing probiotics, can help balance gut flora and reduce stomach inflammation, helping to relieve reflux symptoms.